SandisKlotins/Maze-Generator/README.md

 # Maze-Generator
-Script for generating randomized mazes using Pygame.
+Single file script for generating randomized mazes using Pygame.